hashtopolis/server/README.md

 <img src="https://github.com/s3inlc/hashtopussy/blob/master/src/static/logo.png" alt='Hashtopussy' width="100">

+**This is the current development of version 0.5.0 with a large number of changes, there is no warranty that it will work until released!**

 Hashtopussy is a multi-platform client-server tool for distributing hashcat tasks among multiple computers.
 It is strongly based on Hashtopus.
 Like Hashtopus, the main goals for Hashtopussy's development are portability, robustness, multi-user support, and to bring Hashtopus to the next level.